undefined1raven/Ring-Relay/README.md

 ## Development Method

 I'll use a Github project to track everything that needs doing and the progress on every task.
-Since I'm a big fan of Agile, I'll do the bulk development in sprits spanning a couple of days and use the same method for adding new features later on.

-#### I'm planning on adding more features like push notifications, MFA, and possibily audio and video calls, but first I'll be focusing on the basic features above.
+## Future Features
+See the Features Project for features that will be added and their status.
+Feel free to create new Issues with the ``feature`` tag to recommend any new features.